 The patient should be fully aware of the importance of continuing all of his antihypertensive medications and of the nature of symptoms that would suggest fluid overload.
 A patient brochure has been prepared and is included with each Minoxidil package.
 The text of this brochure is reprinted at the end of the insert.

 Those laboratory tests which are abnormal at the time of initiation of Minoxidil therapy, such as urinalysis, renal function tests, EKG, chest x-ray, echocardiogram, etc., should be repeated at intervals to ascertain whether improvement or deterioration is occurring under Minoxidil therapy.
-Initially such tests should be performed frequently, e.g., 1–3 month intervals; later as stabilization occurs, at intervals of 6–12 months.
+Initially, such tests should be performed frequently, e.g., 1 to 3 month intervals; later as stabilization occurs, at intervals of 6 to 12 months.

 Two-year carcinogenicity studies of Minoxidil have been conducted by the dermal and oral (dietary) routes of administration in mice and rats.
 There were no positive findings with the oral (dietary) route of administration in rats.